 What is a good ratio between content and ads?

 Since Google states that ad content shouldn’t exceed written content, our experts suggest a healthy ratio to achieve a good UX and maintain a better value of ad inventory–30% of ads and 70% of the content.

 If you decide to serve more than 1 to 3 ads per page, you must first look at your site’s content.
-For example, if you write a short blog article (<300 words) and display 5 ads on the page, it will result in a high bounce rate and eventually spam the page with many ads.
+For example, writing a short blog article (<300 words) and displaying 5 ads on the page will result in a high bounce rate and eventually spam the page with many ads.